Sick of It All: Early career (1986–1992)

 Prior to touring with Agnostic Front in 1990, Cipriano and Majidi both left Sick of It All.
 The Koller brothers decided to continue the band, replacing both departed members with Eddie Coen and Eric Komst, respectively.
 Both members appear alongside photos of the old lineup in the liner notes of the We Stand Alone EP (1991), which Lou and Pete intended to show they were committed to continuing Sick of It All.
 Coen left to join Cycle Sluts from Hell following the Agnostic Front tour, and Komst was later fired.
-They then took part in the New Titans on the Bloc tour with Sepultura, Sacred Reich and Napalm Death.
+In 1991 they took part in the New Titans on the Bloc tour with Sepultura, Sacred Reich and Napalm Death.
 By the time Sick of It All recorded their second album Just Look Around (1992), Majidi and Cipriano had rejoined the band.
-In 1993 they released their first live album titled Live in a World Full of Hate which was recorded during a show in New Jersey.
+Prior to the album's release Sick of It All embarked on a spring European tour, they then toured the continent once again in support of the album during the winter of that year.